Icetea0000000000025/ai-learn-hub-22/flow.md

   2. When a student posts a question, send the current lesson content, module descriptions, and student prompt to Gemini.
   3. Stream answers directly to the student without page reloads.

-### C. Advanced Plagiarism & Quality Control Checker
+### B. Advanced Plagiarism & Quality Control Checker

 - **Goal:** Prevent AI content replication and low-quality generation spam.
 - **Flow Details:**